Scene It?

 Scene It? is an interactive film series created by Screenlife Games, in which players answer trivia questions about films or pop culture.
 The games were first developed to be played with questions read from trivia cards or viewed on a television from an included DVD or based on clips from movies, TV shows, music videos, sports and other popular culture phenomena.
-Scene It? was made available as a mobile game for iPhone, iPad, on Xbox 360, PlayStation 3 and Wii as well as two social network games on Facebook.
-The series was discontinued in 2012, after Paramount Pictures, who owned Screenlife Games after 2008, closed the studio.
-The series was revived in 2022 by Imagination Games, with streaming functionality replacing DVDs.
+Scene It? was released on mobile and console platforms.
+After discontinuation in 2012, the series was revived in 2022, with streaming functionality replacing DVDs.
+It has been owned by Paramount Pictures since 2008.